alireza787b/PixEagle/README.md

     ./init_pixeagle.sh
     ```

-    **Note:** If you prefer manual setup, you can create a virtual environment and install the requirements manually:
+    **Note:** If you prefer manual setup, you can create a virtual environment, creating configs and env files and install the requirements manually.

-    ```bash
-    python3 -m venv venv
-    source venv/bin/activate
-    pip install -r requirements.txt
-    ```

 4. **Install Node.js and npm:**